Expo EAS

 * Show the user which files changed.

 * Tell the user to configure `TESTERARMY_API_KEY`, `TESTERARMY_PROJECT_ID`, and `TESTERARMY_GROUP_ID` in their EAS environment.
+If you added the dynamic agent, mention the optional `TESTERARMY_DYNAMIC_AGENT_ENABLED` toggle.

 * Tell the user which EAS workflow command to run.